 - a.
-To oversee a minimum of two sports throughout the year as per the "How to Organize a Sport" document, and more specifically by: - b.
+To oversee (in other words being a captain) a minimum of two sports throughout the year - b.
 Picking up sports info pamphlets from the Intramural office. - c.
 Putting up posters which include the name of the sport, a signup deadline, tournament start date, where you can sign up, the email address, and sign-up sheets around the College. - d.
-Attending the rules meeting and submitting teams. - e.
+Attending the rules meeting and submitting teams.

+- e.
 Posting schedules for each sport on the Sports and Recreation Council bulletin board outside 143 McLaughlin College, the Sports and Recreation Council Bulletin Board in the lobby of Tatham Hall, and anywhere else as required. - f.
 Calling and/or emailing people who signed up and informing them of the schedules. - g.
-Ensuring that the final rosters with all participants' names are promptly submitted to the Intramural Office following the completion of the sport. - h.
-To maintain a set number of office hours, as prescribed by the Sports and Recreation Council, which shall not be less than two hours per week. - i.
+To maintain a set number of office hours, as prescribed by the Sports and Recreation Council, which shall not be less than two hours per week. - h.
 To assume such other duties as the Sports and Recreation Council may, from time to time, assign. - 11.
-The Vice-President of Athletics reserves the right to ensure that the responsibilities of the council are carried out in the manner they see as being the best within reason.

-- 12. The council is responsible for presenting M.C.C. with a proposed budget, no later than the last week of July. - a.
+The Vice-President of Athletics reserves the right to ensure that the responsibilities of the council are carried out in the manner they see as being the best within reason. - 12.
+The council is responsible for presenting M.C.C. with a proposed budget, no later than the last week of July. - a.
 The Council shall be responsible for the selection and distribution of awards.